 - pre-attestation education.

-They also pay for adaptation education if it is not provided by their school but an organisation founded by the Ministry of Education, Science, Research and Sport of the SR (e.g. The Methodology and Pedagogy Centre).
+They also pay for adaptation education if it is not provided by their school but an organisation founded by the Ministry of Education, Research, Development, and Youth of the SR (e.g. The Methodology and Pedagogy Centre).
 The school founder covers employees’ extension training, if scheduled in the professional development plan.

 Other forms of education scheduled in the professional development plan as defined by law are covered by the education participant’s employer.